FSDCrew/FSD/backend/crew_service/docs/crewrun_cancellation.md

 - Because the cancellation path reuses the same lease token that claimed the job, only the child process that claimed the job can complete the transition to `CANCELLED`.
 This prevents a second worker from overriding the status mid-run.
 - If the worker process itself shuts down (e.g., via `Worker.stop`), it forcefully terminates all running child processes.
 These processes do not have time to update queue status, so queue entries remain in `CLAIMED` state until the lease expires.
 The CRUD service will eventually reclaim these jobs and make them available again.
-- **CrewAI Flow Limitation**: CrewAI's `flow.kickoff()` does not support cancellation signals.
-If cancellation is requested during flow execution, the flow will complete normally, and the process will update status to `CANCELLED` after execution finishes.
-For immediate termination, the worker's shutdown process forcefully kills processes.
+- **CrewAI Flow Cancellation**: CrewAI's `flow.kickoff()` does not support cancellation signals directly.
+To enable cancellation during flow execution, `flow.kickoff()` runs in a separate thread, and the main thread periodically checks for cancellation every second.
+When cancellation is detected, the process immediately updates the queue status to `CANCELLED` and exits using `os._exit(0)`, which terminates all threads including the flow execution thread, providing immediate cancellation.
 - No CRUD side effects occur after `QueueStatus.COMPLETED`; `cancel_crew_run` rejects such requests at the service layer to avoid rewriting historical runs.

 For detailed information on the worker architecture and process lifecycle, see [Worker Architecture and Lifecycle](worker.md).